 The IEP Team re-evaluated service delivery and implemented a partial transition to the school environment.
-Prior to finalizing the modifications, the team considered multiple alternative service delivery models, including full-day placement in an class class, a modified schedule, school-site services with provider support, a rotational model alternating between home and school environments, exclusive home-based services at the Parent's request, services at a neutral community location such as a public library, and hospital-homebound placement contingent upon medical documentation.
+Prior to finalizing the modifications, the team considered multiple alternative service delivery models, including full-day placement in an school support, a rotational model alternating between home and school environments, exclusive home-based services at the Parent's request, services at a neutral community location such as a public library, and hospital-homebound placement contingent upon medical documentation.